qutip/qutip/doc/guide/dynamics/dynamics-propagator.rst

 The first argument is the Hamiltonian, any time dependent system format is accepted.
-The function also take an optional `c_ops` for collapse operator, when used, propagator for density matrices are computed :math:`\rho(t) = U(t)(\rho(0))`:
+The function also accepts an optional `c_ops` argument for collapse operators.
+When used, a propagator for density matrices is computed:
+:math:`\rho(t) = U(t)(\rho(0))`:

 .. code-block::